 If you are after a bit of me-time or relaxation, head to Macquarie Medi Spa which is a luxurious spa setting with elegantly furnished private rooms.
-You will have heated treatment beds, piped music, air-conditioning, and luxury robes, and blankets also.
+You will have heated treatment beds, piped music, air-conditioning, luxury robes, and blankets also.
 They were opened in September 2016 and since then they have won multiple awards throughout their journey!

 13. Watch sunsets at the Mount Canobolas State Conservation Area

 Mount Canobolos is located a few minutes drive from the CBD of Orange.
 This mountain is basically the core of a 15,000-odd million-year aged volcano!
 From its chilly peak of almost 2,000 meters, you can see the spread of the Caldera, in all directions.

 It is in fact the highest point east of the West Australian coast which makes it a perfect spot to watch the Orange sunsets.
-From locals to visitors everyone heads for the hills for sunsets, go recommend to go a bit early.
+From locals to visitors everyone heads for the hills for sunsets, go recommend going a bit early.

 14. Waterbabies go to Orange Aquatic Centre

-If you are looking for more things to do in Orange NSW, head to Orange Aquatic centre for a good swim.
-It is open all year round and is a family-friendly place in Hill Street.
-You can choose from the outdoor 50 meters Olympic Pool or the huge indoor facility featuring a 25-meter lap pool, leisure and toddler pools.
+If you are looking for more things to do in Orange NSW, head to Orange Aquatic Centre for a good swim.
+It is open all year round and is a family-friendly place on Hill Street.
+You can choose from the outdoor 50 meters Olympic Pool or the huge indoor facility featuring a 25-meter lap pool, leisure, and toddler pools.